rage/tmc-vscode/webview-ui/README.md

       panel = { ...panel, courses: message.courses }
       break
     }
+    case "panelDataResult": {
+      panelData.answer(message)
+      break
+    }
     default:
       assertUnreachable(message)
   }
 })
 ```

-`addMessageListener` must be called during component initialization, like any
+`addMessageListener` and `createPanelDataRequester` must both be called during
-other Svelte lifecycle function; it removes its `window` listener in `onDestroy`
+component initialization, like any other Svelte lifecycle function; they remove
+their `window` listener and clear their pending timers in `onDestroy`, so a
-so a recreated component does not leave a stale one behind.
+recreated component leaves nothing behind.

+The host answers every `request*Data` message with one `panelDataResult` quoting
+the request's `requestId`, whether or not it could assemble the data.
+A request
+that goes unanswered — a crashed host, a dropped message, a handler that returns
+without sending one — resolves as a timeout instead, so a panel shows why it has
+no data rather than a spinner that never stops.

 Which messages reach a listener is decided by the `target` on the message.
 A
 target of `{type, id}` reaches only that instance — an exercise's test results